 As a side note, I compared the 2018 data with the 2020 data to look for trends.
 In general, the median income across all four professions went down a couple of thousand dollars.
 The drop signifies that there are more lower-paying positions in 2020 than in 2018.
 Interestingly, those in the 90th percentile saw their salaries increase.
 So additionally, it seems that typically those at the top are doing even better than they were.

-So can we figure out how to make those higher wages?
+So can we figure out how to make a higher mental health therapist salary?
 That leads us to our second method for determining a private practice therapist’s salary.

 I have developed a “calculator” that takes five key factors that determine private practice therapists’ salaries.
 These factors are: